 F-1 Economic Hardship

 An employment authorization for economic hardship may be given when unforeseen circumstances beyond a student's control create a serious financial burden.
 Economic hardship authorizations are issued by United States Citizenship and Immigration Services (USCIS).
-An economic hardship authorization permits a student to engage in off-campus employment for up to 20 hours per week.
+An economic hardship authorization permits a student to engage in off-campus employment for up to 20 hours per week while pursuing a full course of study.
 Authorizations are given in one-year increments.

 Students may apply for renewals of the work authorization if conditions have not improved.